 - Report clarity: Do your DNA results make sense?
-Are they easy to understand and implement in your life?
+Are they easy to understand?

-- Actionability: Does your report tell you explicitly what diet and fitness strategies are appropriate for your unique genetic predispositions?
+- Actionability: Does your report offer clear, actionable diet and fitness strategies, plans, and recipes tailored to your unique genetic predispositions?

-Living DNA’s “Wellbeing” report lets you view your results in the context of a variety of focuses, such as weight loss, energy, healthy eating, and so on.
+Living DNA’s “Wellbeing” report lets you view your results in the context of a variety of focuses, such as weight loss, energy, and healthy eating.
 And the findings are translated into what the implications are for your lifestyle.